WintonCentre/winton-utils/README.md

 ## License

-Copyright © 2017 Mike Pearson, University of Cambridge
+Copyright © University of Cambridge

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.